saklis/CommsNet/README.md

 - Easy-to-use error handling mechanism based on event model.

 CommsNet is compatible with .NET Framework 4.7.2 and 4.8, .NET Standard 2.0, .NET Core 3.1 and .NET 5.
-Library can be added to project using Sews-Cabind NuGet feed: [http://srv-tfs2:8080/tfs/DefaultCollection/NuGet/_packaging?_a=package&feed=NuGet.cabind.gr&package=CommsNet&protocolType=NuGet](http://srv-tfs2:8080/tfs/DefaultCollection/NuGet/_packaging?_a=package&feed=NuGet.cabind.gr&package=CommsNet&protocolType=NuGet)
-Or with Package Manager command: **PM> Install-Package CommsNet**
+Library can be added to the project using NuGet package: link Or with Package Manager command: **PM> Install-Package CommsNet**

 ## 2. CommsNet architecture